Erotemic/netharn/README.rst

 Description
 ===========

-Parameterized fit and prediction harnesses for PyTorch.
+Parameterized fit harnesses for PyTorch.

 Trains models and keeps track of your hyperparameters.